ash/raku-course/essentials/code-blocks/index.md

 }
 ```

-The presence of a code block in this program does not add much sence, but code blocks are quite useful in other situations, which we’ll cover very soon.
+The presence of a code block in this program does not add much sense, but code blocks are quite useful in other situations, which we’ll cover very soon.

-But first let us examine the concept of _scope_.
+But first, let us examine the concept of _scope_.

 {% include nav.html %}